Xeronaus/Cedaruke/README.md

 Here are some key features that might pique your interest.

 ### New Star System
-Meet the **Arion System**, a new star system added by the mod.
-This system serves as the central star around which all the planets will orbit.
+Meet the **Arion System**, a new star system where your industries will expand.
+This system serves as the central star around which all the new planets will orbit.

 ### New Planets
 The mod introduces multiple new planets, each with their own unique campaign and features.